-My name is already know, I am another member Samily which are the First Trans fused, Hethyphelia Wor Willbrand's VIII who has been infected and affected directly with the Hep C. Vivis from the broad supply, which was tainted by Othe Red Cross + the Flat governments.
-I come from a femily of 11 childen 6 hemophilians (4 Boys + 2 girls) to Itaburing up and surving with all the completions of just being a Von Willbrand's UTD Example; Nove bleeds sons, mouth, G. I. bleeds + Menastration; Not to say less than Just a plain hard life .
+My name is already know, I am another member family which our the First Trans fused the higher a Von Willbrand's VIII who has been infected and affected derently with the Hep.
+C. Vivis from the broad supply, which was tainted by Othe Red Cross + the FR & governments.
+I come from a femily of 11 childen 6 hemophilians (4 Boys + girls) a strowers up and surving with all the completions of just being a Von Willbrands UTD Example: Nose bleeds sons, mouth, G. I. bleeds + Menastration: Not to say less than Just a plain hard life .
 The standard of life has also been like being lowerst.
 Heaving scarring + affecting every possible phase of my life.
-Abroach out these times my family + I have suffered more then out shale of fardships, My poor mothy had no choice but to resert to giving Rose to stop of Cover or bleeds The amount of towers to sket my mother not only had to reinse the rags in cold water to get the blood out to see was very desappointing t very hard on my mother tother family members.
+Abroach out these times my family + I have suffered more then out shale of fardships, My poor mothy had no choice but to resort to Gising Ross to stop of Cover or bleeds.
+The amount of tower to phate my mother not only had to reise the rags in cold water to get the blood out to see was very desappointing t very hard on my mother tother family members.
 My brothers & sisters were just plain scared, not knowing if we were good of to live or die, How Augul.